LogicRL/state-decoding-CNN/README.md

 # state-decoding-CNN
-CNN network for symbolic state monitoring, applied on MonteZuma's Revenge, achieved 99.96% accuracy.
+CNN network for symbolic state monitoring, applied on MonteZuma's Revenge, achieved 99.96% accuracy (PyTorch version).

 An example of this: